Freeing yourself was one thing, claiming ownership over that freed self was another.

-I am available to see individuals who live in New York or New Jersey by phone and video.
+I am available to see individuals who live in New York, Connecticut, or New Jersey by phone and video.
 Please be aware that if using out-of-network benefits, it is important to clarify with your insurance company that they will reimburse you for telehealth services.
 Most insurance companies that cover telehealth allow for video, but not phone sessions.
 Please inquire for more information.

 WHAT IS EMDR?